liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

 ## Evaluation and visualization

-Results of models and raters were finally analyzed in R. The code is in the folder `R`, which is structured as follows:
+Results of models and raters were analyzed in R. The code is in the folder `R`, which is structured as follows:

 - `./calculate_bootstrap_results.R`: Code to obtain the 95% bootstrap confidence intervals for the respective evaluation metric.
 The code is mainly based on the functions
   - `../functions/bootstrapping.R`